An Adaptive Factorized Nystr\"om Preconditioner for Regularized Kernel Matrices

-In this section, we justify the use of FPS in the construction of the proposed preconditioner.
-FPS is a greedy algorithm designed to select a set of data points with maximal dispersion at each iteration.
-FPS can generate $X_k$ with $h_{X_k}$ at most $2$ times the minimal fill distance \cite{gonzalez_clustering_1985} and $q_{X_k}$ at least half the largest separation distance over all subsets with $k$ points \cite{white1991maximal}.
-In the next theorem, we first verify that FPS can generate $X_k$ with $h_{X_k}\leq q_{X_k}$ and then use this result to show these two near-optimality properties in a cohesive manner.
+Although FPS is a greedy algorithm designed to select a set of data points with maximal dispersion at each iteration, FPS can generate $X_k$ with $h_{X_k}$ at most $2$ times the minimal fill distance \cite{gonzalez_clustering_1985} and $q_{X_k}$ at least half the largest separation distance over all subsets with $k$ points \cite{white1991maximal}. \shifanrewriting{In the next theorem, we first confirm that FPS can generate $X_k$ satisfying $h_{X_k} \leq q_{X_k}$ and then demonstrate its two near-optimality properties in a cohesive manner.
 While these properties have been independently established in \cite{gonzalez_clustering_1985, white1991maximal}, our analysis amalgamates and revalidates these results within a unified framework.}

 \begin{theorem} Suppose the minimal fill distance of a subset with $k$ points is achieved with $X^{\ast}_k$ and the maximal separation distance of a subset with $k$ points is achieved with $X_{k\ast}$.
 Then the set $X_k$ sampled by FPS satisfies